 Traders base their risk on a percentage of their total account balance.
 In other words, the risk on each trade is the same regardless of the leverage.

-The trader who has a $ 1000 trading account and a ten pip stop loss can use 10: 1 leverage with a 0.10 lot position, so each pip is worth $ 1 and the risk taken on the trade is $ 10 , or only 1% of the account.
+The australian forex brokers who has a $ 1000 trading account and a ten pip stop loss can use 10: 1 leverage with a 0.10 lot position, so each pip is worth $ 1 and the risk taken on the trade is $ 10 , or only 1% of the account.

 The risk should be calculated based on the account balance, position size and stop loss level.